-The amount due from Algonquin Opportunity (No.1) Corporation is interest free and has no specific repayment terms.
+The amount due from Algonquin Opportunity (No.1) Corporation and Algonquin Opportunity (No.3) Corporation are interest free and has no specific repayment terms.

 The amount due to AOO Realty (Rockcliffe) Inc. consists of funds advanced for a specific matter being addressed by the Corporation with the funds being advanced on an interest free basis and has no specific repayment terms.